agrajag-b99/Markdown-Editor/README.md

 Go and set the name of the bucket in **pages/api/upload.js** line number 2.

+To store generated files locally uncomment the write file command in line 49 of **pages/api/upload.js**

 ## Setup In production

 While deploying this app you'll have to give the new endpoint of **upload** api in **pages/index.js** line number 27